VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 1. Patronage

-Calculating dimensions : Ideally, you should add at least 1 cm of margin in height (i.e. 0.5 cm at the top and bottom) and add 2x the width and 2x the thickness + 7 cm.
+Calculating dimensions : ideally, add at least 1 cm for height (0.5 cm at the top and bottom) and add 2x the width and 2x the thickness + 7 cm.
 We recommend testing before cutting.

 SMALL LEATHER TAB (on the front of the notebook).

-There is also a second piece of 9 x 2 cm to cut from the leather scraps.
+There is also a second piece measuring 9 x 2 cm to be cut from the leather scraps.

 Our cutout therefore measures 22 cm x 40 cm.
 This version fits into a piece of leather measuring 30 x 40 cm.